 Now that you’re in full-on adult mode, you’ll have to start making some pretty big decisions.
 What are your short-term goals?
 What are your long-term goals?
 How are your finances stacking up to help you get there?

 One of the questions many young adults face is whether it’s better to pay off student loans (or other debt), save, or invest.
-With rising levels of student debt across the nation, this question is not uncommon.
-College students who graduated in 2016 have an average of $37,172 in debt .
+With rising levels of student debt across the nation, this is a common question.
+College students who graduated in 2019 with student loans owe an average of nearly $29,000.

-So when it comes to determining where to put your hard-earned resources, what should you do?
-You don’t have to think of it as choosing between one goal and another.
-With some strategic thinking and careful planning for your financial future, you could do all three
+You know that paying down debt is good for financial security, but saving and investing are important, too.
+The best course for many is not to think of it as choosing between one goal and another.
+With some strategic thinking and careful planning for your financial future, you can do all three.

 A good first step to any financial conundrum is to fully evaluate the situation.
-You could start by gathering all of your financial documents including tax statements, bank statements, credit card statements, and statements on student loans or other debts.
-Then, list out all of your monthly expenses—fixed expenses, like rent, and variable, like dining out.
+Start by gathering all of your financial documents including tax statements, bank statements, credit card statements, and statements on student loans or other debts.
+Then, list out all of your monthly expenses—fixed expenses, like rent, and variable ones, like dining out.

 Now, tally up all sources of income and list out your savings.
 After you’ve done this, you should have a pretty clear idea of how much money you’re spending, what you’re spending it on, and how that compares with the money you are bringing in every month.

-Now that you have a big picture view of your spending habits, is there any room to make changes?
-Take a look at any of your current subscription services with monthly payments—if you’re not actively using them, maybe it’s time to cancel.
+Now that you have a big picture view of your spending habits, look for areas where you might be able to make changes.
+Take a look at any of your current subscription services with monthly payments, for example.
+If you’re not actively using them, maybe it’s time to cancel.